-The Center for Microgravity Research (CMR) is a joint venture of the University of Central Florida and Space Florida that conducts and facilitates research in microgravity sciences.
+The Stephen W. Hawking Center for Microgravity Research and Education (The Hawking Center) is a joint venture of the University of Central Florida and Space Florida that conducts and facilitates research in microgravity sciences.
 The Center makes use of parabolic airplane flights, drop towers, suborbital rocket flights, and orbital flights.
 The Center’s educational activities include providing hands-on training and experience to college and university undergraduate and graduate students in the design, fabrication, and operation of space experiments.

 What is Microgravity?